-Protein in fat cells that stimulates inflammatory signaling helps put gears in motion for onset of diet-induced obesityMarch 15th, 2013 in Medical research /
+Protein in fat cells that stimulates inflammatory signaling helps put gears in motion for onset of diet-induced obesityMarch 15, 2013 in Medicine & Health / Medical research

 Poor diet and lifestyle choices set the stage for obesity and diabetes, but the immune system plays a relatively underappreciated role in accelerating this process.
 Metabolic changes in fat cells stimulate the release of inflammatory signals known as cytokines, which block insulin signaling at a cellular level, as well as other factors that recruit immune cells into fatty tissue to perpetuate the cycle of declining metabolic function.

 Yoshio Hirabayashi, Yeon-Jeong Kim and colleagues from the RIKEN Brain Science Institute's Laboratory for Molecular Membrane Neuroscience have now begun to characterize the mammalian counterpart of a protein related to fat metabolism in fruit flies.
 Their latest work reveals that this mammalian protein, GPRC5B, is a key promoter of cytokine signalling.

 Several years ago, Hirabayashi's team identified that the protein BOSS regulates glucose and fat metabolism in fruit flies2.
 In investigating the mammalian counterpart GPRC5B, they determined that this protein is strongly expressed in adipose tissue in mice, and contributes strongly to fat accumulation.
 After being fed a high-fat diet, mice genetically deficient in GPRC5B gained less weight and showed reduced body fat compared with wild-type mice, and generally exhibited a higher metabolic rate.